Leafwing-Studios/leafwing-website/content/blog/debugging-lessons/index.md

 ## Lesson 7: split your tests to improve debugging

 Long tests suck.
-While they can save you on setup, they're much less useful for actually debugging.
+While they can reduce the amount of setup boilerplate you need to write and maintain, they're much less useful for actually debugging.
 Tests have two purposes: they should alert you to problems, but they should allow you to quickly isolate causes.
 Lumping together long strings of logic makes the latter harder (especially because Rust stops the test on the first failing assert).